ytaragin/TorahStats/README.md

 ## data
 Text files that contains the Torah with teamim as well
 ## Generate
-This is a Scala project that reads in teh data files and creates csv files that breakdown the frequency and patterns of the Teamim at the:
+This is a Scala project that reads in teh data files and creates csv files that breakdown the frequency and patterns of the Teamim at various levels:
 - Sefer
 - Parsha
 - Perek